cmeiklejohn/cmeiklejohn.github.io/_posts/2014-09-28-try-derflow.markdown

 Our second work, which is due to be presented at [LADIS Workshop '14][LADIS14] in October, expands the model to operate over bounded-join semilattices, while providing a threshold read operation on these variables to ensure determinism.
-If you are know with the [LVars][LVars] work, this should sound very familiar.
+If you know the [LVars][LVars] work, this should sound very familiar.

 In addition, we explore an alternative approach to executing programs -- if the programs are guaranteed to be deterministic, why not replicate